-Minnesota will host 10 home games at Elizabeth Lyle Robbie Stadium in 2014
+Minnesota will host ten games at Elizabeth Lyle Robbie Stadium this fall.

 In 2013, the Golden Gophers earned an at-large bid into the NCAA Tournament, only the program's third appearance since 1999.
 The Golden Gophers earned two signature wins in their 11-8-2 season with upsets over then-No. 13 Michigan and No. 7 Penn State.
 It was only the fourth time in the history of the program that Minnesota beat Penn State, its first victory over the Nittany Lions since 2007.
 The team once again earned the NSCAA Team Academic Award with ten student-athletes named Academic All Big Ten.
 In addition, Freshman Tarah Hobbs earned a pair of invites to the U20 Women's National Team Training Camps after a season where she was honored with NSCAA Second Team All-Great Lakes, 2013 Big Ten Goalkeeper of the Year, All-Big Ten First Team and Big Ten All-Freshman Team honors.
 Junior captain Katie Thyken was honored as an NSCAA Scholar All-American and NSCAA Second Team All-Great Lakes.
 Freshman Josee Stiever was also named to the Big Ten All-Freshman Team.